pawelduda/eloquent-ruby-review/README_OOD.md

 If inheritance cannot be defined explicitly, use composition as a solution.

 Inheritance is only better when it provides high rewards for a low risk.
 "Inheritance is a specialization."

+## Chapter 9
+The only code metric that actually matters is changiness.

+Refactoring is improving the internal structure of the code without altering its external behaviour.

+Writing tests --> reducing costs

+"Write tests as if you expect your future self to have amnesia."
+Tests == documentation

+Tests may help expose design flaws.
+When a test is hard to setup, it means that the code requiest too much context.
+Write loosely coupled tests about the only things that matter.

+Tests should be for messages that are defined in public interfaces.

+Private interfaces are unstable and often a subject to change - there is no point in writing tests that will have to be rewritten often.

+Only test incoming messages to a class.

+Outgoing messages that only matter to the sender are queries.
+They have no side effects on the rest.
+They do not have to be tested by the sender.

+Commands are outgoing messages that have side effects (database change, file creation, etc.).
+Those must be tested by the sender.

+Summary:
+- test incoming messages for the state they return,
+- test outgoing commands to ensure they get sent,
+- do not test queries,
+- write tests only for public interfaces.

+Write loosely-coupled, reusable tests.

+Mainstream Ruby testing Frameworks:
+- MiniTest,
+- RSpec.

+TDD, BDD - both encourage writing tests first.

+BDD - more inside in - starts out with boundary objects and goes inward by mocking domain objects.
+TDD - more inside out - starts out with domain objects and makes its way out by testing adjacent layers of code.

+When testing, divide application objects into 2 categories:
+- the object that you're testing right now - "object under test",
+- everything else.
+Tests should remain as ignorant as possible about the second.

+Stub - test of state.
+Stub makes an assertion about what value will be returned by a message.
+It proves a value.
+Mock - test of behaviour.
+It is an expectation that a message will be sent.
+It proves that a message gets sent.

+If many objects share the same role, write shareable tests that can be reincluded!

+Testing inherited code:
+If your classes don't violate LSP, testing inherited code will be easy.